 Judge, Associated Collegiate Press, Clips and Clicks contest

-He was as external reviewer for a promotion at the University of Alaska-Anchorage.
+He was an external reviewer for a promotion at the University of Alaska-Anchorage.

 Timothy R. Gleason

 Gleason served as director of Interactive Web Management, which offers a major in the B.B.A., B.A., and B.S. degrees through two colleges.
 In 2020-2021, he attended online student recruiting sessions and meetings with employers.
 He oversaw two board meetings, one with an alumni speaker from Facebook and another with the owner of a consulting agency in California.
 The IWM Committee reelected Gleason to another three-year term in May 2021.